chhetribsurya/cell-free-cQTL-cfCWAS/README.md

 ## Citation

-If you use these scripts in your research, please cite the associated publication.
+If you use these scripts in your research, please cite the publication: bioRxiv (coming soon)

 ## Contact